sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 ---

-In this tutorial, you'll learn to extract data out of a set of similar documents using a layout-based query language, SenseML.
+In this tutorial, you'll learn to extract data out of a set of similar documents using Sensible's query language, SenseML.
 You'll write JSON to tell Sensible about which data to extract from an example document, using what you know about the layout of the document.
-SenseML uses a mix of techniques, including machine learning, heuristics, and rules, to extract your target information.
+SenseML uses a mix of techniques, including large language models (LLMs), machine learning, heuristics, and rules, to extract your target information.

 You can then save your descriptions as a "config."
 Publish your config to automate extracting from similar documents.

-Use this tutorial if you want a guided tour of SenseML concepts and the Sensible app.
+Use this tutorial if you want a guided tour of SenseML's layout-based concepts and the Sensible app.
 Or see the following links:

-- SenseML is for advanced config authoring.
-For a simpler authoring experience, use Sensible Instruct.
-For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
-For authoring in Sensible Instruct, see [Getting started](doc:getting-started-ai).
+- Layout-based methods are for advanced config authoring.
+For a simpler authoring experience, use LLM-based methods.
+For more information about layout-based versus LLM-based extraction methods, see [Choosing extraction strategy](doc:author).
+For getting started with LLMs, see [Getting started](doc:getting-started-ai).

-- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials in the `sensible_instruct_basics` document type.
+- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials.
 - If you want a quick "hello world" API response, see the [API quickstart](doc:quickstart).

 Get structured data from an auto insurance quote